chtrembl/azure-cloud/petstore/14-build-power-apps/README.md

 Add a Text Label on top of the circle.
 This will contain our dynamic count for us, design it as you like.

-Select the f(x) and set the Excel like formula to
+Select the f(x) and remove the default and set the Excel like formula to

 ```
 sessionCount
 ```
+After clicking the button (hold alt and click) you should see the count.

 You should see the following:

 ![](images/pa22.png)

+Add another Text Label for "Live Users" and design it as you like.

 You should see the following:

 ![](images/pa23.png)

+Last but not least let's add a Vertical Gallery to display our Session Hits.

 You should see the following: